spookey/ffflash/readme.rst

 Nodelist
 --------

-If a ``--nodelist`` is passed, this url will be fetched to count online Nodes and Clients from there.
+If a ``--nodelist`` is passed, it will be used to count online Nodes and Clients from there.
+It can either be a local file, or if this does not exist, it is interpreted as URL, and fetched from there.

 If successful, the numbers will be added to the APIfile::